 Crochet: the new trend giving knitting a run for its money

-Crochet seems to be everywhere in 2013/4, from catwalks to second-hand vintage shops.
+Crochet seems to be everywhere, from catwalks to second-hand vintage shops.

 Whether it’s a crochet white cardigan or a blue crochet hat, this trend has stuck and it’s accelerating.

 However, many people are unsure of what crochet actually is – and yet others can’t tell the difference between crochet and its more established cousin, knitting.
 So what exactly makes crochet different from knitting?

 This great guide from About.com sheds some light on the relationship between crochet and knitting.
 Essentially, there are many similarities between these two skills.
 They both use wool, and you can use both techniques to make hats, jumpers, scarves, blankets and other woollen garments.
 They also require patience, hand-eye coordination and precision.
 However, while knitters use pointed knitting needles, crocheters need a crochet hook.
 Additionally, knitting can be done by machine – especially when very fine woollen threads are required – but crochet is always done by hand.

 Many people find crochet easier than knitting.
 That’s because, if you drop a stitch while knitting, the stitches below could unravel easily.
 However, crochet usually relies on one active loop.
 This is the only point at which stitches may unravel.

 Often, people who knit and crochet both work from patterns.
 While these patterns differ in their structure, they are often for the same sort of garments.
 So whether you choose to crochet or knit a new hand is entirely down to you and your preferred technique.
 If you have been knitting for many years, you may find it difficult to switch to crochet.
 Similarly, if you have found knitting difficult to take up in the past, crochet could be the ideal alternative.
 You simply need to play around with both forms to decide which suits you best.